-Our facilities or operations could be damaged or adversely affected as a result of disasters or unpredictable events.
+Our facilities or operations could be damaged or adversely affected as a result of disasters.

-Our corporate headquarters and primary manufacturing facilities are all located in Northern California, a region known for seismic activity.
-If major disasters such as earthquakes, fires, floods, terrorist attacks or other events occur, or our information system or communications network breaks down or operates improperly, our headquarters and production facilities may be seriously damaged, or we may have to stop or delay production and shipment of our products.
-In addition, our lease for our Palo Alto facility permits the landlord to terminate the lease following a casualty event if the needed repairs are in excess of certain thresholds and we do not agree to pay for any uninsured amounts.
+Our corporate headquarters, the Tesla Factory and the Gigafactory are located in seismically active regions in Northern California and Nevada.
+If major disasters such as earthquakes or other events occur, or our information system or communications network breaks down or operates improperly, our headquarters and production facilities may be seriously damaged, or we may have to stop or delay production and shipment of our products.
 We may incur expenses relating to such damages, which could have a material adverse impact on our business, operating results and financial condition.

-Servicing our convertible senior notes and other debt facilities requires a significant amount of cash, and we may not have sufficient cash flow from our business to pay our substantial debt.
+Servicing our indebtedness requires a significant amount of cash, and we may not have sufficient cash flow from our business to pay our substantial indebtedness.

-We incurred \$660.0 million, \$920.0 million and \$1.38 billion, respectively, in aggregate principal amount of senior indebtedness when we issued pursuant to registered public offerings 1.50% convertible senior notes due 2018 (2018 Notes) in 2013, and 0.25% convertible senior notes due 2019 (2019 Notes) and 1.25% convertible senior notes due 2021 (2021 Notes) in 2014.
-In addition, in June 2015 we entered into a senior secured asset based revolving credit agreement (the " Credit Agreement ") that allows us to borrow, under certain circumstances, up to \$500 million with possible extensions to up to \$750 million.
-As of June 30, 2015, we had borrowed \$50 million under this credit facility.
-Finally, during 2015 we also entered into a warehouse credit facility (the " Warehouse Facility ") for a principal amount of up to \$150 million.
-As of June 30, 2015, we had borrowed \$114.3 million under this facility.
+We incurred \$660.0 million, \$920.0 million and \$1.38 billion, respectively, in aggregate principal amount of senior indebtedness when we issued, in registered public offerings, the 2018 Notes in 2013 and the 2019 Notes and 2021 Notes in 2014.
+In addition, we have established a senior secured asset based revolving credit agreement (the Credit Agreement) that allows us to borrow, under certain circumstances, up to \$1.0 billion.
+As of June 30, 2016, we had \$678.0 million in borrowings under the credit facility pursuant to the Credit Agreement.
+Our substantial indebtedness may increase our vulnerability to any generally adverse economic and industry conditions.

-Our ability to make scheduled payments of the principal when due, to make quarterly interest payments or to make payments upon conversion or to refinance the Notes, depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
-Our business may not continue to generate cash flow from operations in the future sufficient to satisfy our obligations under the Notes and any future indebtedness we may incur and to make necessary capital expenditures.
+Our ability to make scheduled payments of the principal and interest when due or to make payments upon conversion of the notes, or to refinance the notes or our borrowings under the Credit Agreement, depends on our future performance, which is subject to economic, financial, competitive and other factors beyond our control.
+Our business may not continue to generate cash flow from operations in the future sufficient to satisfy our obligations under the notes or the Credit Agreement, and any future indebtedness we may incur and to make necessary capital expenditures.
 If we are unable to generate such cash flow, we may be required to adopt one or more alternatives, such as reducing or delaying investments or capital expenditures, selling assets, refinancing or obtaining additional equity capital on terms that may be onerous or highly dilutive.
-Our ability to refinance the Notes or existing or future indebtedness will depend on the capital markets and our financial condition at such time.
-We may not be able to engage in any of these activities or engage in these activities on desirable terms, which could result in a default on the Notes or future indebtedness.
+Our ability to refinance the notes or existing or future indebtedness will depend on the capital markets and our financial condition at such time.
+We may not be able to engage in any of these activities or engage in these activities on desirable terms, which could result in a default on the notes, the Credit Agreement or future indebtedness.